Quarterly Report of the Chief Executive Officer of ARPANSA - October to December 2020

 The minutes of meetings are available at www.arpansa.gov.au/rhc.
 The RHC’s next online single-issue meeting will be held on 10 February 2021.
 The next full RHC meeting will be held on 24-25 March 2021.

 The appointment of the RHC for 2021-2023 was finalised.

 Nuclear Safety Committee

-The next meeting of the NSC is scheduled for 6 March 2020 in Sydney.
+The minutes of meetings are available at www.arpansa.gov.au/nsc.
+The next meeting of the NSC is scheduled for 5 March 2021.

 Reports to the CEO from the NSC under paragraph 26(1)(d) of the Act

 The NSC did not provide any reports to the CEO during this quarter.